Kurunegala District

+Kurunegala is a district in North Western Province, Sri Lanka.
+The district is 4812.7 km2.
+It consists of thirty divisional secretariats, 1,610 grama niladari divisions and 4,476 villages.
+It has fourteen electoral divisions, two municipal councils, nineteen urban councils, fifteen members of parliament, 47 provincial council members, fifteen ministers and 337 local council members.

 Geography

-Considering Geographical Situation of the Kurunegala District, it has been bounded by six Districts.
-From the North by Anuradhapura District, East by Mathale and Kandy District, South By Gampaha and Kegalle District and from West by Puttlam District.
-Longitude location of the District is north Latitude 228- 333 and East Latitude 104–178.
+Kurunegala District is bounded by six districts, to the north the Anuradhapura District, the east by the Matale and Kandy Districts, south by the Gampaha and Kegalle Districts and to the west by the Puttalam District.

 History

-Kurunegala has very special historical background among other Districts.
-That is it consists of four ancient kingdoms namely Panduwasnuwara, Kurunegala, Yapahuwa and Dambadeniya.
+Kurunegala consists of four ancient kingdoms namely Panduwasnuwara, Kurunegala, Yapahuwa and Dambadeniya.

 Demographic details

-As a percentage of Total population of Sri Lanka, Kurunegala District has 7.3% of the population.
-According to the census data, the estimated population of Kurunegala in the year 2001 was 1.4 Million.
-Majority of Kurunegala District's residents belong to the Sinhalese majority.
+Kurunegala District has 7.3% of the country's total population.
+According to the census data, the estimated population of Kurunegala in the year 2001 was 1.4 million.
+The majority of the district's population belong to the Sinhalese majority.
 Other ethnic minorities include the Sri Lankan Moors, Sri Lankan Tamils, Burghers and Malays.
 Residents from ethnic minorities live in all parts of the District.

-The following Table summarizes the population of Kurunegala according to different ethnicity:
+The following Table summarizes the population of Kurunegala according to their ethnicity: